epicentre-msf/outbreak-tools-demo/README.md

   specifications, represent the number of deaths per notification date, in bars.

-- Translate all labels into French
+- Translate all labels into French.

 - Check the setup for errors.